-8.4 Shareholder and Stakeholders communication
+8.4 Shareholders and Stakeholders communication

-The Board of Directors places great importance on transparency and optimal disclosure to shareholder and hence ensures that shareholder are kept informed on matters affecting the Company.
+The Board of Directors places great importance on transparency and optimal disclosure to shareholders and hence ensures that shareholders are kept informed on matters affecting the Company.
 All material business developments that influence the Company are communicated to stakeholders in a transparent and timely manner through various communication channels including official press announcements.

-Annual audited financial statements are provided to shareholder within ninety (90) business days after each financial year-end.
-The company does not conduct shareholder's meeting.
+Annual audited financial statements are provided to shareholders within ninety (90) business days after each financial year-end.